sjbylo/example-bash-operator/README.md

 kubectl create -f test/cr-myapp1.yaml
 ```

-Have a look at the CR.
-Note that replicas is set to the required number of pods.
+Have a look at the "myapp1" CR.
+Note that "replica" is set to the required number of pods.

 ```
 oc get myapp myapp1 -o yaml